tavantzo/focus-redux-reducer/README.md

 ```

 ### Basic Usage
-Create a new class that extends the `Reducer` class and add your methods.
+Create a new class that extends the `ReducerFactory` class and add your methods.

-Methods can be mapped with a specific `action.type` by overridding the `Reducer.mapActionToMethod` method or the method name could exact match an `action.type`.
+Methods can be mapped with a specific `action.type` by overriding the `ReducerFactory.mapActionToMethod` method or the method name could exact match an `action.type`.
 That method should return an object, containing all the properties that should be updated.
-Return empty object if none should be updated.
+Return empty object if there the state shouldn't be updated.
+Another way to map an `action.type`with a method is the of the the `forType` decorator

 Also a special `default` method can be defined and will be called when the `action.type` matches none of the methods or the mapped methods of the class.